-The Pollution Prevention and Control (Industrial Emissions) Regulations (Northern Ireland) 2013 were amended in February 2018 to transpose the requirements of the Medium Combustion Plant Directive (MCPD –Directive (EU) 2015/2193 of 25 November 2015 on the limitation of emissions of certain pollutants into the air from medium combustion plants).
-This page contains a brief overview of the MCPD requirements; please refer to the Directive and 2018 Amended PPC (IE) (Northern Ireland) Regulations for full details.
+The Pollution Prevention and Control (Industrial Emissions) Regulations (Northern Ireland) 2013 ("the 2013 Regulations") were amended in February 2018 to transpose the requirements of the Medium Combustion Plant Directive ("MCPD" – Directive (EU) 2015/2193 of 25 November 2015 on the limitation of emissions of certain pollutants into the air from medium combustion plants).
+This page contains a brief overview of the MCPD requirements; please refer to the MCPD and 2018 Amended PPC (IE) (Northern Ireland) Regulations for full details.

 Medium Combustion Plants (MCPs) are used to generate heat and for power generation.
 MCPs are a significant source of air pollution and many are not currently regulated in the UK.
 The Government’s primary driver for action on air quality is the impact it can have on health and the environment.
 A cleaner, healthier environment benefits people and the economy.
 The MCPD fills the regulatory gap at EU level between large combustion plants (> 50 MW) covered by the Industrial Emissions Directive and smaller appliances (< 1 MW) covered by the Ecodesign Directive.

 The amendment also introduces emission controls on generators.

 Medium Combustion Plant

 The purpose of the MCPD is to improve air quality.
 All combustion plant between 1 and 50 MW (net rated thermal input) are required to obtain a permit or be registered.